- Field work begins July 3, 2017 and was completed in 2018.

-In order to work quickly and efficiently, Multnomah County hired a consultant team that includes both engineering and construction skills.
+In order to work quickly and efficiently, Multnomah County hired a consultant team that included both engineering and construction skills.
 Designers Hardesty & Hanover, LLC, worked with contractor Hamilton Construction to plan and create the best approach to fixing the bridge.
 The estimated construction cost for the project is $12 million.

 30,000 vehicles cross the Broadway’s four lanes every day, as well as 2,000 bicycles, a streetcar line, a bus route, and many people on foot.
 The bridge is an important connection between the Pearl District, Rose Quarter and lower NE Broadway area.

 Repair work was planned to reduce impacts to traffic while keeping the drawbridge operating so large ocean-going vessels could pass.